deepkit/deepkit-website2/src/pages/documentation/app.md

 Hello World
 ```

-In Deepkit Framework everything is now done via this `app.ts`.
+In Deepkit everything is now done via this `app.ts`.
 You can rename the file as you like or create more.
 Custom CLI commands, HTTP/RPC server, migration commands, and so on are all started from this entry point.